Bluegrass Roster

 WATCH | LISTEN

 After more than two decades of nearly continuous touring, Yonder is one of the tightest acts in the bluegrass business, with a sound that leans into jam, indie rock, and jazz while always riding a foundation in traditional bluegrass.
+In November, 2024, their 11th album, “Nowhere Next,” re-established them as one of the true pioneers of the genre.

 Responsible Agent: Barron Ruth